suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //   if endpoint is Hardware
 		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input I2C device)
 		   //       devicename is the name of the IoT modem device
+		   //       peripheral is the name of the peripheral device (I2C, ADC, 1WIRE, TPROBE)
-		   //       sensorname is the name of the input I2C device
+		   //       sensorname is the name of the input device
+		   //       attribute is the attribute of the device to use
 		   //   fadeouttime indicates the number of seconds for fadeout
 		   //
 		   // DISPLAY class
 		      {
 		           "endpoint": int,
-		           "hardware": {"devicename": string, "sensorname": string},
+		           "hardware": {"devicename": string, "peripheral": string, "sensorname": string, "attribute": string}, "format": int,
-		           "type": int,
-		           "text": string
+		           "text": string,
+		           "brightness": int
 		      }
 		   //   endpoint is an index to the list source endpoints:
 		   //     ["Manual", "Hardware"]
 		   //   if endpoint is Manual
+		   //     brightness is a value from 0x00 (completely dark) to 0xFF (full brightness)
+		   //       default: 255 (0xFF)
-		   //     type is an index to the list of types
+		   //     format is an index to the list of formats
-		   //       ["Text", "Decimal", "Hexadecimal"]
+		   //       ["00 to FF", "00 to 99", "0.0 to 9.9", "text string"]
 		   //     text is the characters to display
+		   //       default: "23"
 		   //   if endpoint is Hardware
-		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input I2C device)
+		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input device)
 		   //       devicename is the name of the IoT modem device
+		   //       peripheral is the name of the peripheral device (I2C, ADC, 1WIRE, TPROBE)
-		   //       sensorname is the name of the input I2C device
+		   //       sensorname is the name of the input device
+		   //       attribute is the attribute of the device to use
 		   //
 		   // SPEAKER class
-		   data: {
+		      {
 		            "endpoint": int,
-		            "hardware": {"devicename": string, "sensorname": string},
+		            "hardware": {"devicename": string, "peripheral": string, "sensorname": string, "attribute": string}, "type": int,
-		            "type": int,
 		            "values": { "duration": int, "pitch": int, "delay": int }
 		      }
 		   // TODO: how to send the file
 		   //   endpoint is an index to the list source endpoints:
 		   //     ["Manual", "Hardware"]